 Reutemann had a particularly anonymous race given his teammate's dominance, fading away out of the points and out of the championship hunt, with Piquet doing just enough to scrape home to a first title.
 The effort in the heat proved almost too much for the Brazilian to bear and he needed to be carried from his car at race's end.

 The following year's race threw up another title fight, after a tragic season which meant the contenders would not have been the same as those predicted at the outset.
 Williams had again one driver in the fight, though this time it was in the form of Keke Rosberg, drafted in when Jones walked away from the sport.
 McLaren's John Watson was the other to still be in the title hunt, albeit always felt more of an outside shot.

 The Renault turbos of Rene Arnoux and Alain Prost were the fastest around the course, though the tortuous layout of the track meant the normally-aspirated cars were at less of a disadvantage.
 Michele Alboreto's Tyrrell qualified third, while Eddie Cheever put his Ligier fourth on the grid.

 The race did at least develop some good battles: Niki Lauda battled side-by-side with Andrea de Cesaris for four corners as they jostled for seventh, while Alboreto and Prost duelled for the lead after vibrations set in for the Renault man, forcing him to slow.
-Alboreto sailed past to take his first and Tyrrell's final-ever win.
+Alboreto sailed past to take his first and Tyrrell's penultimate-ever win.